wrightmat/dnd-eberron/locations/Stormreach.md

 ### Locations

+#### Harbor District
-**Harbor District**: The Harbor is the southwestern district of the city of Stormreach in Xen'drik, containing the docks and waterfront businesses.
+The Harbor is the southwestern district of the city of Stormreach in Xen'drik, containing the docks and waterfront businesses.

 The ancient ruins upon which the city of Stormreach are built extend well beneath the water line of the harbor, forming an area known as the Underharbor.
 These dank, dark, damp, and often water-filled ruins are home to numerous sahuagin, pirates, thieves, murderers, and other creatures of the depths.
 The Stormreach Guard and the dragonmarked houses like to keep a close watch on the entrances to the Underharbor.

+##### Harbormaster's House
+Where Jonas Wylkes resides.

+##### Wavecrest Tavern
+A seedy half-underwater bar that tailors to sahuagin and other less-than-reputables.

+##### The Leaky Dinghy
-Harbormaster's House: where Jonas Wylkes resides Wavecrest Tavern: a seedy half-underwater bar that tailors to sahuagin and other less-than-reputables The Leaky Dinghy: a totally reputable boat rental place that definitely has boats that float
+A totally reputable boat rental place that definitely has boats that float.

+#### Marketplace District
-**Marketplace District:** is the large central district of the port of Stormreach in Xen'drik.
+The large central district of the port of Stormreach in Xen'drik.
 The district contains a large market and many shops, as befits its name.
 The Marketplace district is governed by the Lassites, a Storm Lord family.
 It lies adjacent to the Cross district and Dannel's Pride.

-The Falconer’s Spire is an airship docking tower in the eastern area of the district.
+##### The Falconer’s Spire
+An airship docking tower in the eastern area of the district.

 The Pestle: alchemical supplies
 Black Iron: antiquities, weapons, armor